 They divided formal and informal power by living the most important one on which the formal roots giving women the control over all the finite resources of the family thus subsequently the control over all society including the formal power, the finite resources namely the informal in the hands of women while leaving the formal in the hands of men.
 Thus neither gender has had all the power.

-B) Dividing power dynamics into further subcategories not only as regarding heritage but for the societal focus on gender (always women), affiliation/heritage and the familial habitat which not only balanced inheritance but neutralized the male privilege in favor of women.
+2. Dividing power dynamics into further subcategories not only as in regard to heritage but for the societal focus on gender (always women), affiliation/heritage and the familial habitat which in fact not only balanced inheritance but neutralized the male privilege in favor of women.
 All of this is true not only in the modern but the traditional context too.